 A compilation of key NATO strategy documents to understand the evolution and future development of NATO's strategic orientation.
 The collection includes the North Atlantic Treaty (1949), NATO's previous Strategic Concepts (1991 and 1999), the 2006 Comprehensive Political Guidance document and the 2009 Declaration on Alliance Security.more

 More than five decades since its founding, it is hard to imagine that NATO did not always have the complex military and political structures that have long been key features of its decision-making process.
 This issue examines the evolution of the work and structures of the top military decision makers of the Alliance through to 1989.more

 Opinion & Analysis

-NATO Review is an online magazine which comes out 10 times a year at www.nato.int/review.
-Published under the authority of the Secretary General, NATO Review is intended to contribute to a constructive discussion of Atlantic issues.
-Articles, therefore, do not necessarily represent official opinion or policy of member governments or NATO.NATO Review
+NATO Review is a free online magazine offering opinion and analysis on current security challenges.
+It publishes videos, articles, timelines, maps, podcasts, cartoons and more.
+Published under the authority of the Secretary General, NATO Review contributes to a constructive discussion of Euro-Atlantic security issues, and does not represent official opinion or policy of member governments, or of NATO.NATO Review

 The report of the Group of Experts on NATO's new Strategic Concept comprises a summary of findings and a more detailed discussion of and recommendations on key issues, such as the security environment, core tasks, partnerships and Alliance capabilities.
 The report was aimed at assisting the Secretary General in drafting a new Strategic Concept for NATO, to be agreed by Allies at the Lisbon Summit in November 2010.more